To be present in a secured laser area at ATF, a person must either

 are or may be present, so that the appropriate eye protection may be

-and it the responsibility of both the keyholder and any other personnel
+it the responsibility of both the keyholder and any other personnel in

-Any malfunctions must be reported to the CAD interlock group.
-The interlock
+Any malfunctions must be reported to the C-AD interlock

 used to notify ATF personnel.